Freight Shipping from Des Moines to Tacoma

 How much does it cost to ship freight from Des Moines to Tacoma?

-Full truckload (FTL) rates from Des Moines, IA to Tacoma, WA currently range from $4,098-$5,051 for a standard dry van load over the 1,906-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Tacoma, WA currently range $4,098-$5,051 (roughly $2.17-$2.66 per mile over 1,906 miles).
 LTL shipments typically cost $1,248-$2,020 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Tacoma?